-4.15 Child sexual exploitation (CSE)
+4.16 Child sexual exploitation (CSE)

-Child sexual exploitation (CSE) is a form of child sexual abuse.
+As stated in 'Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation' (February 2017), child sexual exploitation (CSE) is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.